Optical properties of an anisotropic hot QCD medium: Acknowledgements

 \section{Acknowledgements}

-V.Chandra would like to sincerely acknowledge DST, Govt. of India for Inspire Faculty Award -IFA13/PH-15 and Early Career Research Award(ECRA) Grant 2016.
+V. Chandra would like to sincerely acknowledge DST, Govt. of India for Inspire Faculty Award -IFA13/PH-15 and Early Career Research Award (ECRA) Grant 2016.
+M. Y. Jamal would like to thank NISER Bhubaneswar for providing postdoctoral position.
 We would like to acknowledge people of INDIA for their generous support for the research in fundamental sciences in the country.

 {}